 The Department of Defense (DoD) has a well-earned reputation for being a conservative institution.
-With the defense of the nation and vital strategic interests as its mission and the protection of over 2 million active duty and reserve personnel, adherence to rules and a well-run bureaucracy are essential to mission success.
-However, as Mike Masten, Vice President of Operations at Chenega Applied Solutions, noted during a recent conversation with Government Technology Insider, that as the world moves more quickly and the mission becomes more complex, innovation is becoming just as necessary as bureaucracy for mission success.
+With the defense of the nation and vital strategic interests as its mission and the protection of over 2 million active duty and reserve personnel, adherence to rules and a well-run bureaucracy is essential to mission success.
+However, as Mike Masten, Vice President of Operations at Chenega Applied Solutions, noted during a recent conversation with Government Technology Insider, as the world moves more quickly and the mission becomes more complex, innovation is becoming just as necessary as a bureaucracy for mission success.

-Read on to learn how Masten and his team at Chenega Applied Solutions are collaborating with the Quantico Cyber Hub, TruStacks, and other leading technologists to build software factories that will ensure that innovation is art of the possible for the Department of the Defense.
+Read on to learn how Masten and his team at Chenega Applied Solutions are collaborating with the Quantico Cyber Hub, TruStacks, and other leading technologists to build software factories that will ensure that innovation is art of the possible for the Department of Defense.

 Government Technology Insider (GTI): Why has the Department of Defense become open to investing in innovative solutions like DevSecOps and Modernization as-a-Service?

 Mike Masten (MM): The Department of Defense has been investing in innovation and innovative solutions as a matter of necessity.
-The pace of IT development has increased rapidly in recent years, while the culture and technology on bases has remained firmly 10 or 15 years in the past.
+The pace of IT development has increased rapidly in recent years, while the culture and technology on bases have remained firmly 10 or 15 years in the past.
 If the United States is going to be the dominant global power and be able to defend itself, its allies, and its values in air, sea, land, and space, it must drive innovation and quickly too.

 This need to make innovation the art of the possible has really hit home at the Pentagon, so from the highest ranks the agency is invested in building the fighting force of the 21st century that is supported behind the scenes with the right tools and technology.
 That means investing in software and agile development so that the warfighter always has access to state-of-the-art tools and is never left wanting.